What Is MaidSafeCoin?

 - Scalable cryptocurrency free from transaction fees

 MaidSafe might seem like a strange name at first.
-But it actually stands for Massive Array of Internet Disks, Secure Access for Everyone.
-In this guide, we’ll look at exactly how they hope to achieve the goal of the SAFE network and the role Safecoins will play.
+But it actually stands for Massive Array of Internet Disks, Secure Access For Everyone.
+In this guide, we’ll look at:

 The SAFE network is an “encrypted layer that sits on top of the current internet, allowing for autonomous data storage and networking by replacing three” of the OSI networking layers.

 Let’s take a look at moving data onto the SAFE network.
 When you upload a file to the network, such as a photo, it will be broken into pieces, hashed, and encrypted.
 The data is then randomly distributed across the network.
 Redundant copies of the data are created as well so that if someone storing your file turns off their computer, you will still have access to your data.
 And don’t worry, even with pieces of your data on other people’s computers, they won’t be able to read them.